nf-core/rnaseq/docs/usage.md

 Use to set a top-limit for the default CPU requirement for each process.
 Should be a string in the format integer-unit. eg. `--max_cpus 1`

+### `--hisatBuildMemory`
+Required amount of memory in GB to build HISAT2 index with splice sites.
+The HiSAT2 index build can proceed with or without exon / splice junction information.
+To work with this, a very large amount of memory is required.
+If this memory is not available, the index build will proceed without splicing information.
+The `--hisatBuildMemory` option changes this threshold.
+By default it is `200GB` - if your system `--max_memory` is set to `128GB` but your genome is small enough to build using this, then you can allow the exon build to proceed by supplying `--hisatBuildMemory 100GB`

 ### `--plaintext_email`
 Set to receive plain-text e-mails instead of HTML formatted.